lucperkins/bookkeeper/site/docs/latest/admin/upgrade.md

 1. Stop a Bookie.
 2. Upgrade the binary and configuration.
-3. Start the Bookie in `ReadOnly` mode.
+3. Start the Bookie in read-only mode.
 This can be used to verify if the Bookie of this new version can run well for read workload.
-4. Once the Bookie is running at `ReadOnly` mode successfully for a while, restart the Bookie in `Write/Read` mode.
+4. Once the Bookie is running at read-only mode successfully for a while, restart the Bookie in write/read mode.
 5. After step 4, the Bookie will serve both write and read traffic.

 ### Rollback Canaries